garden-io/garden/docs/reference/workflow-config.md

 ### `triggers[]`

-A list of triggers that determine when the workflow should be run, and which environment should be used (Garden Enterprise only).
+A list of triggers that determine when the workflow should be run, and which environment should be used (Garden Cloud only).

 | Type            | Required |
 | --------------- | -------- |